-- £4,300,000 is based on the DoJ assumption that 75% of the total number of projected interventions under the Bill would result in an action in the Tribunal, i.e. an individual challenging the intervention of his/her rights by bringing a Review Tribunal claim.
-Secondly, this higher figure assumes that the Review Tribunal would hear one appeal heard per session; and, - £300,000 is based on the DoJ assumption that 25% of the total number of projected interventions under the Bill would result in an action in the Review Tribunal.
+- £4,300,000 is based on the DoJ assumption that 75% of the total number of projected interventions under the Bill, which would result in an action in the Tribunal.
+Secondly, this higher figure assumes that the Review Tribunal would hear one appeal heard per session; and, - £300,000 is based on the DoJ assumption that 25% of the total number of projected interventions under the Bill, which would result in an action in the Review Tribunal.
 Secondly, this lower figure assumes that the Review Tribunal would hear three appeals per session.